varocketry/guitar-mastery-hub/public/lessons/lesson_005_strumming_fundamentals.md

 **You're ready for Lesson 6 when you can:**

-□ Hold a pick with proper technique (or execute finger strumming confidently)
+â–¡ Hold a pick with proper technique (or execute finger strumming confidently)
-□ Demonstrate correct wrist motion (not arm motion)
+â–¡ Demonstrate correct wrist motion (not arm motion)
-□ Play Pattern 1 at 60 BPM for 2+ minutes without stopping
+â–¡ Play Pattern 1 at 60 BPM for 2+ minutes without stopping
-□ Play Pattern 3 at 60 BPM for 2+ minutes without stopping
+â–¡ Play Pattern 3 at 60 BPM for 2+ minutes without stopping
-□ Explain what "1-2-3-4" and "1-and-2-and-3-and-4-and" mean
+â–¡ Explain what "1-2-3-4" and "1-and-2-and-3-and-4-and" mean
-□ Use a metronome comfortably in practice
+â–¡ Use a metronome comfortably in practice
-□ Switch from D to A while maintaining rhythm
+â–¡ Switch from D to A while maintaining rhythm
-□ Switch from D to E while maintaining rhythm
+â–¡ Switch from D to E while maintaining rhythm
-□ Strum only strings 4-3-2-1 on D chord (not 6 or 5)
+â–¡ Strum only strings 4-3-2-1 on D chord (not 6 or 5)
-□ Strum only strings 5-4-3-2-1 on A chord (not 6)
+â–¡ Strum only strings 5-4-3-2-1 on A chord (not 6)
-□ Practice for 15-20 minutes without hand pain
+â–¡ Practice for 15-20 minutes without hand pain
-□ Identify when your rhythm is speeding up or slowing down
+â–¡ Identify when your rhythm is speeding up or slowing down
-□ Play along with a metronome without fighting it
+â–¡ Play along with a metronome without fighting it

 **If you've checked all these boxes, move to Lesson 6.**
 **If not, keep practicing!
 There's no rush.**